briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

         than 0.3%.

     2. _(2)_ The term does not include a hemp byproduct in the possession of a licensed hemp processor under Ohio R.C.
-Chapter 928, provided that the hemp byproduct is being produced, stored, and disposed of in accordance with rules adopted under Ohio R.C.
+[Chapter 928][ORC Chapter 928], provided that the hemp byproduct is being produced, stored, and disposed of in accordance with rules adopted under Ohio R.C.
 928.03.

 25. _(y)_ "Hypodermic."
 Has the same meaning as in Ohio R.C.
 3719.01.